z430/z430.github.io/_posts/2010-06-24-dos-prompt-hacking.md

 title: DOS Prompt Hacking
 ---

+Windows has limited options when comes into hacking.
+But how about you can use the almighty power of PowerShell?

 [<img src="http://4.bp.blogspot.com/_GDf-7K4UaMw/TBhVInsD1LI/AAAAAAAAABo/1XYo3_KFyiA/s1600/Untitled.jpg" style="width: 800px;"/>]({{ site.baseurl }}/)

 Menu in Windows this could also be made into weapons by hacking a basic  and fundamental, it is very suitable for potential hackers to learn.
 Already know how to access these applications.
 If you do not know how to  click Start&gt; Run&gt; CMD. or on Vista and Windows 7 Click Start&gt;  and type CMD and hit enter Search Box.
 Commands at Dos that can  be used, among other: